There are plenty of things to poke fun at in Minnesota.

-I’ve poured over maps and histories so that my characters are where they’re supposed to be when they’re supposed to be.
+I’ve pored over maps and histories so that my characters are where they’re supposed to be when they’re supposed to be.

-I’ve found travel books at the library to get pictures of the landscapes and of construction materials common to different areas.
+I’ve found travel books to get an idea for landscapes and of construction materials common to different areas.

 I’ve checked locations of railway lines.